pytorch/pytorch/docs/source/notes/serialization.rst

 Since the cloned tensors are independent of each other, however, they have none of the view relationships the original tensors did.
-If both file size and view relationships are important then care must be taken to construct and view the appropriate storages before saving.
+If both file size and view relationships are important when saving tensors smaller than their storage(s), then care must be taken to construct new storages and tensors with the desired relationships before saving.

 Saving and loading Python modules
 ---------------------------------